What we do

 Receiving Meals on Wheels during lockdown

-Margaret is among the numerous people who benefitted from New Zealand Red Cross’ continued delivery of the meals during the COVID-19 Alert Level 4 lockdown.
+Margaret is among the numerous people who benefited from New Zealand Red Cross’ continued delivery of the meals during the COVID-19 Alert Level 4 lockdown.

 “I always look forward to the people who deliver them.
 They are always cheerful, and you can have a couple of words before they leave.
 It’s nice.
 Interactions like that are important to me,” she says.